Illumina/manta/README.md

 ##### Windows

 Manta does not build or run on windows.
 Library-level compilation is possible for Visual Studio users.
-See Contributor section below.
+See the the [manta developer guide] [DeveloperGuide] for details.

 ### Linux Package Additions